33 Ways to Make Managing Stress Much Easier

 Just say no

 Trying to do everything is a one-way ticket to serious stress.
 Be clear about your limits, and stop trying to please everyone all the time.
 The first step to stop doing everything at once?
 Managing stress and your time well.
-Follow this time management advice from successful people to keep your stress in check.

 Take a whiff